okj203/dev_lesson_plans/sprint_1/demos/memeO_demo(1)/css.md

     /* rgb stands for red, green, blue, and refers to a system for representing the colors to be used on a computer display. */
     --frog-green: #62d76b;
     font-family: 'Rubik', sans-serif;
-    font-weight: 400;
     color: rgb(62 65 109);
+}

+* {
+    margin: 0;
+    padding: 0;
+}

+/* body */

+body {
     margin: 50px;
 }
 ```
-Since the same color is being used for majority of the text across the site, we can also apply the color property to the body, the parent element of all.
-Then the text color that we apply to the body "cascades" to be applied to all of its children.
+Since the same color is being used for majority of the text across the site, we can also apply the color property to the :root, the parent element of all.
+Then the text color that we apply to the :root "cascades" to be applied to all of its children.
 By doing so, we don't need to apply the text color individually to every single element, one by one.
 This is why it's called Cascading Style Sheets.

 1. However, something weird happens.
 The text color doesn't get applied to any of the anchor tags.
 Anchor tag is a special tag that allows us to visit other sites if we click it.
 When an anchor tag has an href, it doesn't inherit attributes like color from its parent.
 Instead, it has it's own default styling.
 In this case, we can manually tell our anchor tag to inherit the color from its parent and drop the default styling, such as underline.